controlplane-com/backup-images/README.md

 This repository contains the source code for the database backup Docker images used in the [Control Plane Templates Catalog](https://docs.controlplane.com/template-catalog).

-Built images are published to DockerHub at [hub.docker.com/u/controlplanecorporation](https://hub.docker.com/u/controlplanecorporation).
+Built images are published to the GitHub Container Registry under `ghcr.io/controlplane-com/backup-images`.

 ---